-The Reptile Discovery Center at the Smithsonian National is seeking an amphibian husbandry intern for a research project examining tadpole nutrition.
-This position requires a minimum of 2 years college experience in the biological sciences, good observation and communication skills and 4- 4 hour days a week (including weekends).
+The Reptile Discovery Center at the Smithsonian National Zoological Park is seeking an amphibian husbandry intern.
+This position requires a minimum of 2 years college experience in the biological sciences, good observation and communication skills and 16 hours per week (may include weekends).

 This is an excellent opportunity to gain valuable research experience in a controlled setting with a group of imperiled amphibians.

-- The intern’s main duties will focus on feeding, water changes, exhibit maintenance, observations, record keeping, good communication with the project leader and other staff, as well as sanitation of all work areas
+- Learn to feed, make water changes, exhibit maintenance, observations, record keeping, good communication with the project leader and other staff, as well as sanitation of all work areas

 - Learn and follow all safety protocols and policies of the unit.

-- Though not required, support will be given to any intern who wishes to pursue publications of their project results at the end of their internship.
+- Gain knowledge to pursue publications of their project results at the end of their internship.